HMoreira2020/PageTurners/notes.md

 - [x] Refactor user show page/authorization needed
 - [x] REquire login before all actions besides login/signup/homepage/books index.
-LIMIT BOOKS PER PAGE on BOOKS INDEX
+LIMIT BOOKS PER PAGE on BOOKS INDEX and where necessary

-How do I fix the buttons on the users show page to be next to one another do I need to use more helpers?
-Dry up views conditionals?
-GET USER IMAGE WORKING TO DISPLAY
+GET USER IMAGE WORKING TO DISPLAY display user images next to their names in user show and users index and in navbar

 future goals